pcdworks/website-ng/content/services/product-innovation-and-development.md

 decompose its problem, abandon preconceived notions, identify the solution space, and develop new and innovative concepts within this solution space.
-This all takes place at the PCDworks campus, where you're surrounded by the right people, the right psychology, and the right tools and technology to quickly move ideas to built out concepts.
+This all takes place at the PCDworks campus, where you're surrounded by the right people, the right attitudes, and the right tools and technology to quickly move ideas to built out concepts.
 And most importantly, it's the perfect location for distraction-free collaboration and breakthrough thinking.